 How big should you go?
-For years, 4.3-inch GPS screens were the standard, and some cheap GPS navigators still have them.
-However, most car GPS systems now have 5-inch screens that are easier to read at a glance.
+For years, 4.3-inch GPS screens were the standard.
+Now, most car GPS systems have 5-inch screens that are easier to read at a glance.
 Bigger 6- and 7-inch screens are available, but experts say these can block a sizable chunk of the windshield; they're best suited to very large vehicles like full-size pickups.

 What maps do you need?
-Basic car GPS systems come with preloaded maps of the lower 48 states.
-Step-up models add maps of Alaska, Hawaii, Canada, etc., and they usually don't cost much more -- but the model numbers are always similar, so double-check that you're getting the right maps.
+Basic car GPS systems come with preloaded maps of the United States.
+Step-up models add maps of Canada, and they usually don't cost much more -- but the model numbers are always similar, so double-check that you're getting the right maps.

 Do you need traffic alerts?
 Free traffic alerts usually cost just a little extra on budget navigators (high-end units automatically include them).
 These work well in tests, steering users clear of traffic jams -- but only on major highways.
 On city streets (even in major cities like New York) and side roads, GPS systems usually have little traffic information.
-If you don't drive in well-covered areas -- or you rely on a smartphone app like Waze for your traffic info -- you may be able to skip this feature.
+If you don't drive in well-covered areas -- or you rely on a smartphone app like Waze or Google Maps for your traffic info, which some owners say works better, you may be able to skip this feature.

 Could you just navigate with your smartphone?
 Free smartphone apps like Google Maps can do nearly everything a standalone car GPS system can do -- and did we mention they're free?
 However, dedicated auto GPS units can be easier to use, easier to see, and they won't drain your phone's battery or eat up your data plan.
 See the discussion in Car GPS Reviews for more car GPS vs. smartphone pros and cons.